ziancarlos/ziancarlos/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently studying Information system in Universitas Pelita Harapan.
+- 🔭 I'm currently studying Information system in Universitas pelita harapan.
 - 🌱 I’m currently learning React.js and Node.js.
 - 👯 I’m looking to collaborate on open source project related to Java or Laravel.
 <br>